Tired of reading email subject lines like “How I built a $100K/month blog in 6 Months”?

 This course was created with proven principles, techniques, and strategies that work.

-It’s broken down into easy-to-follow, step-by-step lessons that allow you to walk through each of the phases of creating a profitable niche site earning from affiliate sources and display ads.
+It’s broken down into easy-to-follow, step-by-step lessons that allow you to walk through each phase of creating a profitable niche site earning from affiliate sources and display ads.

 No reverse engineering.